Geoff Brock

 Geoffrey Graeme Brock (born 1950) is an Australian politician.
-He is an Independent member in the South Australian House of Assembly, representing the seat of Stuart since the 2022 South Australian state election.
+He is an independent member in the South Australian House of Assembly, representing the seat of Stuart since the 2022 South Australian state election.
 Prior to this, he represented the seat of Frome from the 2009 Frome by-election until a redistribution leading up to the 2022 state election.

-Brock has previously served as the Minister for Local Government, Minister for Regional Roads and Minister for Veterans Affairs in the Malinauskas Labor cabinet from 2022 to 2024.
+Brock has previously served as the Minister for Local Government, Minister for Regional Roads and Minister for Veterans Affairs in the first Malinauskas Labor ministry from 2022 to 2024.
 Brock was previously the Minister for Regional Development and Minister for Local Government in the Weatherill Labor cabinet from 2014 until Labor's defeat at the 2018 election.

 Background

 Brock had worked in Port Pirie's lead smelter, which was eventually acquired by Nyrstar, since arriving in the town in 1976.
 He was first elected to the Port Pirie Regional Council (at that time a City Council) in 1989, and served on numerous community committees before being elected mayor in May 2003, defeating sitting mayor Ken Madigan by 3,297 votes to 2,173.
 He retired from Nyrstar in September 2007, and he and his second wife Lyn have 12 grandchildren between them.